People

 Attà Negri, Ph.D.

-Dr. Negri received his Ph.D in Clinical Psychology at University of Milano-Bicocca, Italy, in 2007.
-He became in 2008 assistant professor in Psychodynamic Psychology at University of Bergamo, Italy, where teaches Clinical Assessment, Psychological Interview and Dynamic Psychology of the self and the object relations.
-In 2022 he obtained the Italian national academic qualification of associate professor.
+Dr. Negri received his Ph.D in Clinical Psychology at University of Milano-Bicocca, Italy.
+He is associate professor in Dynamic Psychology at University of Bergamo, Italy, where he teaches Clinical Assessment, Psychological Interview and Dynamic Psychology of Interpersonal Relations.
 He is certified in Adult and Couple Psychoanalysis by the Italian Society of Relational Psychoanalysis (SIPRe).
-His main research interests are focused on relationship between meanings, relational contexts, and psychopathologies; linguistic analysis of the therapeutic conversation; epistemology of psychotherapy practice and research; psychotherapy process-outcome evaluation; and therapeutic assessment.
-Since 2012 he has been involved with the Referential Process Research Group in some collaborative studies developing the Referential Process measures in Italian and investigating the Referential Process in narratives told on the projective tests and in conversations of individuals suffering from different psychopathologies and specific interpersonal settings; he is the co-creator of DAAPLab, an app for applying the measures of Referential Process language for the purpose of clinical supervision and rutinary monitoring of the psychotherapeutic process.
+His main research interests are focused on the relationship between meanings, relational contexts, and psychopathologies; linguistic analysis of the therapeutic conversation; epistemology of psychotherapy practice and research; psychotherapy process-outcome evaluation; and therapeutic assessment.
+Since 2012 he has been involved with the Referential Process Research Group in collaborative studies developing the Referential Process measures in Italian and investigating the Referential Process in narratives told on the projective tests and in conversations of individuals suffering from different psychopathologies and specific interpersonal settings; he is the co-creator of DAAPLab, an app for applying the measures of Referential Process language for the purpose of clinical supervision and routine monitoring of the psychotherapeutic process.

 Henry Peterson